Esri/dynamic-situational-awareness-qt/docs/README.md

 Feeds are streams of information broadcast over the network.
 When information is received over a feed, it is translated into something the app can use, like a map symbol in an overlay or an alert.
 The Feed tool controls which feeds are represented on your display.
 See more information in the section [Real-time feeds](#real-time-feeds).

+Track Display is available from the `Feeds` option in Map tools.
+Use it to configure how observations and track lines are shown for each message feed.
+See [Track display](#track-display) for more details.

+Find is also available from the `Feeds` option in Map tools to locate specific feeds in active message feeds.
+See [Find](#find) for more details.

 ### Add data

 ![](./images/dsa-icon-add-data-32.png)